 .
 Read more →

-Rachel’s legal career started at a leading civil and commercial set in London after which time she moved to a common law chambers where she was able to expand her areas of expertise and appear more regularly in court.
+Rachel’s legal career started at a leading civil and commercial set in London, after which she moved to a common law chambers where she was able to expand her areas of expertise and appear more regularly in court.
 After nine years at the independent Bar, she worked as in-house counsel for a time before taking a career break.

 Rachel is known for her tenacity in court, her eye for the detail in a case and her determination to receive the best possible outcome for her clients.
 She appears in a wide range of hearings from applications at first instance to arguing points on appeal.
 Her experience in the criminal courts makes her a skilled and incisive cross-examiner.

 She is adept at providing advice and in preparing pleadings, draft Orders and applications.
 Her firm belief in the need to give clear and accessible guidance to clients is reflected in her ability to distil complex information into practical written advice.
-Rachel’s attention to detail is evident in her paper work practice and her emphasis on client care is reflected in her efficient return of written work.
+Her attention to detail is evident in her paper work practice and her emphasis on client care is reflected in her efficient return of written work.

 Rachel has a deserved reputation not only for her professional and thorough approach but also for her ability to make even the most nervous or vulnerable clients feel at ease.
 Her warm personality and experience of life away from the law makes it particularly easy for her to establish an excellent rapport with people of all backgrounds and this, coupled with her legal knowledge and skills, makes her a popular choice with both instructing solicitor and clients.